Dr. Samuel Marks breaks the rules, again. This time they were his own....

 "It's not a charade, Tollack.
 It's important to keep a balance of power."

-"Yeah, cause that was working so well for the U.C.E."
+"Yes.
+It was working so well for the U.C.E."

 Dr. Barron Spaulding, one of my former instructors at the Science Institute, was elected as a representative before my graduation.
 By 2169, our understanding was he basically had control of the U.C.E.
 And now, somewhere in the future, he directed a relentless quest for the Flamella tree, and to eliminate those of us who fled with it to the past.